 Hakodate

 The morning market (Asaichi) includes several sushi counters using fish from the Tsugaru Strait.
-Hakodate squid sushi is a specialty; the texture of truly fresh squid is unlike anything available more than a few hours from the source.
+Hakodate squid sushi is a speciality — the texture of truly fresh squid is unlike anything available elsewhere.
+See our Hakodate guide.

 Kushiro